rtts/debian/roles/wol/README.md

 > things that could get you in trouble.

-Next, you need to run `ethtool` to toggle the `wol` capability of your network card to `g`, which is the single-letter abbreviation of the term "magic packet", because that also contains the letter `g`.
+Next, you need to run `ethtool` to toggle the `wol` capability of your network card to option `g`, which is the single-letter abbreviation of the term "magic packet", because that also contains the letter `g`.
 Are you still following this?
 Here is the command to do so:

     # ethtool -s <interface> wol g

-However, this will not work without *also* enabling `b`, for Broadcast activity.
+However, this will not work without *also* enabling option `b`, for Broadcast activity.
 From `man wakeonlan`:

 > Unless you have static ARP tables you should use some kind of broadcast address (the broadcast address of the network where the computer resides or the limited broadcast address).
 Default:
 255.255.255.255 (the limited broadcast address).

-Now running `wakeonlan <MAC_ADDRESS>` it will work, but only once.
+Now running `wakeonlan <MAC_ADDRESS>` it should work, but only once.
 To persist the `g` and `b` settings, you will have to re-enable it on every boot.
 In the old days, you could simply add the `ethtool` command to `/etc/rc.local` but nowadays even a single command like this needs their own standalone systemd service configuration: